Abhigyan126/Minecraft-Skin-Generator/README.md

 <h2 align='center'>
 Minecraft Skin Generator using WGAN-GP
 </h2>
-A deep learning project that generates unique Minecraft character skins using a Wasserstein GAN with Gradient Penalty (WGAN-GP).
+A deep learning model that generates unique Minecraft character skins using a Wasserstein GAN with Gradient Penalty (WGAN-GP).

 ## Sample